 LG has something unique to offer refrigerator buyers: the linear compressor.
 The compressor is an important piece to the system that moves warm air out of your refrigerator.
 It's more or less a "pump" designed for vapor rather than water, pushing the warm refrigerant vapor to the coils on the back of your refrigerator so the vapor can cool off and be cycled through your refrigerator again.
 You can think of this as your refrigerator removing warm air rather than "adding" coolness to the air.

 LG's linear compressor is a type of digital inverter compressor.
 Your typical refrigerator has a "single-speed compressor" that turns on and off as needed.
-Digital inverter compressors act more like car accelerators: they have variable speed motors (controlled with digital magic) and run constantly at a lower power level rather than turning on to 100% power and then back off again.
+Digital inverter compressors act more like car accelerators: they have variable speed motors and run constantly at a lower power level rather than turning on to 100% power and then back off again.
 This saves a lot of energy and reduces wear and tear on the compressor as well.

 The Lawsuits - What's Going On?

 You may have arrived at this post wondering about or having already read about the class action lawsuits against LG for their linear compressor.
-These lawsuits are claiming that the compressors have a faulty design that leads to failures, and that repairs have used the same faulty design, so some people have experienced multiple (expensive) compressor failures.
+These lawsuits claim that the compressors have a faulty design that leads to failures, and that repairs have used the same faulty design, so some people have experienced multiple (expensive) compressor failures.

 So, first of all, this a bummer.
-Its a bummer to deal with any kind of appliance warranty issue or repair - and this process is part of why some people are so angry at LG (see reader comments below).
+It's a bummer to deal with any kind of appliance warranty issue or repair - and this process is part of why some people are so angry at LG (see reader comments below).
 Adding to this issue is the fact that some areas don't have a lot of certified LG repair technicians, and parts on backorder can add to delays.
 It's why we recommend choosing an appliance retailer with an in-house service team so you don't have to play phone tag or wait for days or weeks between the initial diagnosis and the repair.

 We'll continue to monitor feedback from customers on this post and update with new information as it becomes available.